Cubs vs. Red Sox Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Marcus Stroman (9-6) for his 20th start of the season.
+- The Cubs will send Justin Steele (9-2) to the mound for his 17th start this season.

-- Stroman has pitched five or more innings in two straight games and will look to extend that streak.
+- Steele has pitched five or more innings in four straight games and will look to extend that streak.

-- He has six appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 16 chances this season.

 |Opponent